 Forgotten genius Giuseppe Arcimboldo

-Forgotten genius Giuseppe Arcimboldo.
-Almost all the works of Giuseppe Arcimboldo (1527 – July 11, 1593) are permeated with the spirit of innovation and rebellion against the existing laws of art and life.
+In fact, almost all the works of Giuseppe Arcimboldo (1527 – July 11, 1593) are permeated with the spirit of innovation and rebellion against the existing laws of art and life.
 Infinitely gifted, brilliant Arcimboldo spent all his entire short life doing all available at the time creative activities.
-He was a great artist, engineer, scientist and designer.
-Arcimboldo huge personality is comparable with the great Leonardo Da Vinci.
-After the death, Giuseppe Arcimboldo was forgotten for a long four centuries, but revived by the efforts of the surrealists in the early twentieth century, he immediately stood by the great Leonardo da Vinci, not inferior to him nor in the breadth of erudition, nor the universality of talent of genius.
+Undoubtedly, he was a great artist, engineer, scientist and designer.
+Besides, Arcimboldo huge personality is comparable with the great Leonardo Da Vinci.
+After the death, Giuseppe Arcimboldo was forgotten for a long four centuries, but revived by the efforts of the surrealists in the early twentieth century.
+And he immediately stood by the great Leonardo da Vinci, not inferior to him neither in the breadth of erudition, nor the universality of talent of genius.

-They have a lot in common in the destiny.
-Both were children of masters, both achieved everything in the life by themselves, having no noble family or a lot of money.
-Both were engaged in all areas of work, known at the time.
-Both, Da Vinci and Arcimboldo designed all sorts of useful and necessary equipment, including military equipment.
+Interestingly, they have a lot in common in the destiny.
+First, both were children of masters, and both achieved everything in the life by themselves, having no noble family or a lot of money.
+Second, both were engaged in all areas of work, known at the time.
+Third, Da Vinci and Arcimboldo designed all sorts of useful and necessary equipment, including military equipment.

-Both of these famous Italian masters actively worked in the arts.
+Besides, both of these famous Italian masters actively worked in the arts.
 And after the death of both, they were forgotten for almost a hundred years.
-Only about Leonardo Da Vinci remembered much earlier than about Arcimboldo, and the name of Arcimboldo, great artist and inventor of the era of Renaissance hardly anyone knows.
+However, about Leonardo Da Vinci remembered much earlier than about Arcimboldo, and the name of Arcimboldo, great artist and inventor of the era of Renaissance hardly anyone knows.

-Today Giuseppe Arcimboldo – one of the few artists who have had the greatest influence on European painting, setting it a new direction.
-Giuseppe was the first to portray the ugly, thereby casting doubt on the assertion that the object of art was to be beautiful.
-Then this line continued other artists, and later poets, writers, musicians, filmmakers …
+Meanwhile, today Giuseppe Arcimboldo – one of the few artists who have had the greatest influence on European painting, setting a new direction.
+In particular, Giuseppe was the first to portray the ugly, thereby casting doubt on the assertion that the object of art was to be beautiful.
+Then this line continued other artists, and later poets, writers, musicians, and even filmmakers …

 In modern language, he can be called the art director of the imperial court, but first and foremost he was still an artist, and as the artist he entered the history of European painting.
 His unusual paintings were admired not only by the Holy Roman Emperor, who loved to bestow his friends and enemies, but still surprise the artists of such a distant twenty-first century.